iKangas/Automate-Job-Hunting/README.md

 # Automate-job-hunting
 Fast web crawling tool for future tech employees :)

 Just enter the keyword and the city to search.
-The companies that the tool searches include:
+Search for jobs at the following companies:

 1. Facebook
 2. Spotify